inet-framework/inet/showcases/measurement/flow/doc/index.rst

 .. note:: A practical problem is that different parts of a packet may have different history, due to fragmentation and reassembly, for example.
 Therefore, we need to keep track of the measurements for different regions of the packet.
 For this purpose, each bit in a packet can have its own meta-information associating it to a flow, called a `region tag`.
 For more information on region tags, check out the :ref:`dg:sec:packets:region-tagging` section of the INET Developer's Guide.

-**TODO** more about the available statistics in FlowMeasurementRecorder.ned ?
+.. **TODO** for wip branch -> more about the available statistics in FlowMeasurementRecorder.ned ?

 The Measurement Modules
 ~~~~~~~~~~~~~~~~~~~~~~~